 The proximity alarm alerts you when own ship nears a waypoint, which is marked with the proximity mark, by the proximity alarm radius set for that waypoint on the waypoint list.
 When own ship is within a waypoint's proximity alarm radius, the alarm sounds.
-The proximity mark remains on the screen until the proximity alarm is turned off or the waypoint is erased.
-(Note that the MODEL1722C series show the proximity mark and dashed circle in red.)
+The proximity mark remains on the screen until the waypoint is erased.
+(Note that the MODEL1722C/1723C series show the proximity mark and dashed circle in red.)